romanrodriguez/hangman-game-api/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

+  - **get_user_scores**
+    - Path: 'scores/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: ScoreForms.
+    - Description: Returns all Scores recorded by the provided player.
+    Will raise a NotFoundException if the User does not exist.

  - **get_high_scores**
     - Path: 'high_scores'
     - Method: GET
     - Parameters: Total number of records stored
-    - Returns: All scores ranked by wins on top and after by least amount of attempts to win.
+    - Returns: RankingForms.
+All scores ranked by performance.
-    - Description: Can tell who has won the most games and times players have tried to win.
+    - Description: Can tell who has won the most games.

  - **get_user_rankings**
     - Path: 'user/rankings'
     - Method: GET
     - Parameters: None
-    - Returns: Players that have played games displayed by ranking (win ratio)
+    - Returns: Players that have played games displayed by ranking.
     - Description: Ranks the performance of each player.

- - **get_user_scores**
-    - Path: 'scores/user/{user_name}'
-    - Method: GET
-    - Parameters: user_name
-    - Returns: ScoreForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
-    Will raise a NotFoundException if the User does not exist.

 - **get_average_attempts**
     - Path: 'games/average_attempts'